cjwit/loopBuilder/README.md

 * Change notes with simple UI
 * Manipulate the timbre of generated synthesizer melodies using a graphical effects controller
+* Change tempo with a slider

 ### Next

-* Add tempo slider (move tempo logic to one place)
 * Add buttons to change mode
 * Allow saving and loading
 * Consider removing note names